 The Florida sun’s rays can be intense, especially from 11 a.m. to 2 p.m., so limit your exposure and apply sunscreen (SPF 30+ is ideal) to protect against sunburn.
 Tanning oil is a poor choice!

 Always have a pair of sunglasses that you can take with you to the beach.
 These don’t have to be the expensive pair that you use while driving or while out shopping.
 They can be a cheaper version like these polarized ones since they may see rougher use.

-Sun protection from the damaging sun rays includes:
+Sun protection from damaging sun rays also includes:

 Additional beach necessities to pack for your Miami trip

 Given the warm climate and sunny days, a wide-brimmed sun hat like this one is a good investment, as are the usual beach destination essentials such as:

 The Florida sun can dehydrate you faster than you might realize, so always have water handy, even if you are only going to be outside for an hour or so.